galaxy-iuc/standards/docs/best_practices/tool_xml.rst

   * `help`_
   * `citations`_

-* Cheetah code should also be indented and mainly `PEP8`_ conformant
+* Cheetah code should also be indented and mainly `PEP8`_ conformant.
 * XML elements should normally have all attributes on a single line for easier searchability, but for large XML elements the ``label`` and ``help`` attributes can be on a new line.

-* param names should be readable and understandable, e.g. using the long option name of the wrapped tool
+* param names should be readable and understandable, e.g. using the long option name of the wrapped tool.
 * Order of parameter attributes:

   * name